BaconCatScripter/Chill-Gui-fixed/README.md

 # Chill-Gui-fixed-FE-
+TO GET THIS TO WORK, YOU HAVE TO CHANGE workspace:WaitForChild("name") TO THE ROBLOX ACCOUNT YOU ARE USING THIS SCRIPT ON <br>
 A quick fix for the popular chill gui script.<br>

 After 1 failed attempt at this i decided to go again.<br>